azurecrystalz/azurecrystalz.github.io/source/_drafts/ayakashi-parade.md

   {% endbubble %}

   {% bubble Ushio %}
   The thing’s bald and smells like ass.
 And what exactly are you gonna do on the runway?
-Hold a cucumber and flail around?
+Hold a cucumber[^6] and flail around?
 I think that's pretty damn lame if you ask me.
   {% endbubble %}

   {% bubble Nanaki %}